grillo/grillo-docs/docs/grillo-console/modules/module_config.md

 <details><summary><b>Inventory</b></summary><p>

 - `Sensor_type`: Select only stations equipped with the given type of a sensor.
-At this point, the oprions include `grillo` or `seedlink`.
+At this point, the options include `grillo` and `seedlink`.
 - `Network`: Select only stations belongint to a network
 - `Station`: Select only stations with the given code
 - `Location`: Select only channels with the given location code